 Eyelid twitches typically occur in unpredictable periods lasting between a few seconds and hours.
 Chronic twitching could last for a few days or weeks.

-Most twitches are painless, harmless, and will resolve on their own without treatment.
+Most twitches are painless, harmless, and will resolve without medical intervention.

-In rare cases, eyelid spasms may be an early warning sign of a chronic movement disorder, especially if the spasms are accompanied by other facial tics or uncontrollable movements.
+In rare cases, eyelid spasms may be an early warning sign of a chronic movement disorder, especially if other facial tics or uncontrollable movements accompany the spasms.

-Eyelid twitches may be classified into three types based on their frequency, severity, and underlying causes.
+Eyelid twitches may be classified into three types based on frequency, severity, and underlying causes.

 Myokymia